Generic Name: clofarabine (kloe-FAR-a-been)

 - Lab tests including blood counts, blood pressure, lung function, liver function, kidney function, and blood uric acid levels may be performed while you use clofarabine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Safety and effectiveness of clofarabine have not been established in ADULTS.
+- Safety and effectiveness of clofarabine have not been established in ADULTS older than 21 years of age.

 - PREGNANCY AND BREAST-FEEDING: Clofarabine may cause harm to the fetus.
 Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using clofarabine while you are pregnant.
 It is not known if clofarabine is found in breast milk.
 Do not breast-feed while taking clofarabine.